Typeform/button/README.md

 Integrate Typeform Admin UI in your web app - as an iframe or a popup.

 > [!WARNING]
-> Please keep in mind this is an _early alpha version_, and currently we do not provide any support.
+> Please keep in mind this is an _early version_, and [we provide limited support](https://github.com/Typeform/button/issues) at the moment.

-## Usage
+## Usage in browser

 As HTML button: